JRL-CARI-CNR-UNIBS/manipulation/README.md

 ## Work in progress
 The manipulation framework package is continuosly evolving.
-If you find errors or if you have some suggestions, [please let us know](https://github.com/JRL-CARI-CNR-UNIBS/manipulation/issues).
+If you find errors or if you have some suggestions or if you want to contribute [please let us know](https://github.com/JRL-CARI-CNR-UNIBS/manipulation/issues).

 ## Developer Contact
 **Authors:**